-We hear so much about protein powders and calcium that it is easy to forget about the many other nutrients that our bodies require and may be deficient in.
-I’ll cover protein powders in a series of reviews soon, but wanted to take a minute to share some dairy-free supplements that I’ve been blending into my morning smoothies for quite some time.
+We hear so much about protein powders.
+It’s easy to forget about the many other nutrients that our bodies require and may be deficient in.
+And I’ve already covered dairy-free protein powders extensively.
+So today I want to share some other dairy-free supplements that I often blend into my morning smoothies.

-This is not a paid post, nor am I offering any type of medical advice – these are just dairy-free supplements that I’ve researched, trialed, and that work well for me.
-All are free of gluten and top allergens (note the brands that I use), but a couple are not vegan.
-I have referenced which of these dairy-free supplements are vegan, too, for your convenience.
+This is not a paid post, nor am I offering any type of medical advice.
+These are just dairy-free supplements that I’ve researched, tried, and that work well for me and my husband.
+All are free of gluten, nuts, and soy, but a few are not vegan.
+I have referenced which of these dairy-free supplements are vegan, for your convenience.

-In the meantime, I’ve been using Coromega 3 Squeeze Packets, which are also scrumptious oil blends, but these do contain fish oil and egg yolks.
-The benefits include 650 mg of omega-3 fatty acids and 1000 IU Vitamin D3 per packet.
-They come in a variety of flavors – thus far, I’ve used the Tropical Orange (straight up and in smoothies), which tastes like sherbet!
+I sometimes add flaxseeds or chia seeds to my smoothies, but haven’t been a big fan of adding oil.
+However, I really like Coromega 3 Squeeze Packets,.
+They are oil blends, which do contain fish oil and egg yolks, but also boast 650 mg of omega-3 fatty acids and 1000 IU Vitamin D3 per little packet.
+They come in a variety of flavors.
+Thus far, I’ve used the Tropical Orange (straight up and in smoothies), which tastes like sherbet!

-This is an amino acid that is beloved in the bodybuilding communities, but has also been touted for boosting immunity and gut health.
-The research is mixed, but our physician recommended L-Glutamine for both myself and my husband, and we both noticed digestive benefits within a few weeks of taking it in our smoothies.
+This is an amino acid that is popular in the bodybuilding communities, but has also been touted for boosting immunity and gut health.
+The research is mixed, but our physician recommended L-Glutamine for both myself and my husband.
+We both noticed digestive benefits within a few weeks of taking it in our smoothies.
 Eggs, meat, dairy, and wheat are abundant food sources of L-Glutamine, but these foods may be limited in many of our diets.

 So that “high potency” probiotic at the grocery store has a whopping 5 billion CFUs (those live active little healthy bacteria)?
 Well how about 100 billion CFUs with 12 different probiotic strains in a hypoallergenic formula?
 Yes, for real.
 Ther-Biotic Complete Powder (they also offer pills) has been my probiotic go to for years.
 It is a great dairy-free option for making your own yogurt, but I simply swirl a serving right into my cool morning smoothie.